The Eastern Church

 Eastern Orthodox

-The communion of Chalcedonian Orthodox churches — Greek, Russian, Serbian, Georgian, and more — sharing the Byzantine Divine Liturgy and an unbroken apostolic heritage with their own saints and theology.
+The communion of Chalcedonian Orthodox churches — Greek, Russian, Serbian, Georgian, and more — sharing the Byzantine Divine Liturgy and an unbroken apostolic heritage.

 Explore TraditionVarious Rites · Orthodox